Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Introduction

-Second, we characterize regimes where these challenges may arise focusing on Erdos-Renyi random graphs (\cite{erdds1959random}), used extensively in both theoretical economics and econometrics (see \cite{jackson10, mele17, campbell24} for examples and discussions).
-Using tools from random graph theory we prove conditions on network sparsity/density, captured by the average degree $d_n$, that induce either problem as sample size grows.
-We formally show that the proposal of \cite{bramoulle2009identification} works well when the networks are neither too sparse nor too dense.
-We analyze two scenarios: one in which the adjacency matrix is left unscaled and another in which it is scaled to control its spectral norm.
-In the unscaled model, when the average degree ($d_n$) decreases with $n$, the variance of the instrument collapses faster than its covariance with the endogenous regressor.
-Then, the first stage becomes asymptotically ill-defined.
-On the other extreme, when $d_n$ grows with $n$, $\mathbf G_n^{2}$ becomes asymptotically collinear with $\mathbf G_n$.
+As a second contribution, we characterize regimes where these challenges may arise using a benchmark class of random graphs: Erdős--Rényi random graphs (\cite{erdds1959random}).
+These graphs are extensively used in both theoretical economics and econometrics as tractable models of network formation (see \cite{jackson10, mele17, campbell24} for examples and discussions).
+Using tools from random graph theory we characterize how rates at which network sparsity/density, captured by the average degree $d_n$, induce weakness or ill-defined first-stages as network size grows.
+We formally show that the identification strategy of \cite{bramoulle2009identification} performs well when networks exhibit intermediate levels of connectivity, but first-stage issues may arise as the network becomes extremely sparse or extremely dense.
+In the baseline model, when the adjacency matrix $\mathbf{G}$ is left unscaled, we find that when the average degree ($d_n$) decreases with \(n\), the variance of the instrument tends to zero faster than its covariance with the endogenous regressor.
+Then, the first-stage becomes asymptotically ill-defined.
+On the other extreme, when $d_n$ grows with \(n\), $\mathbf G^{2}$ becomes asymptotically collinear with $\mathbf G$.
 Thus, the instrument adds little independent variation and first-stage relevance vanishes.
-Between these extremes, when the average degree is bounded, the strength of the first-stage depends on how quickly sampling noise dissipates which, in turn depends on network dependence and the assumed variance structure.
-Meanwhile, we find that appropriate scaling often stabilizes the spectrum and aligns the relevant growth rates, preventing purely mechanical divergence or collapse of the first-stage estimand.
-However, scaling is not a silver bullet: we find that weak identification can still arise in finite samples or near the stability boundary, particularly when spillover effects are large.
+Between these extremes, when average degree is bounded, first-stage strength depends on how quickly sampling noise dissipates which, in turn depends on network dependence and the assumed variance structure.
+We further discuss alternatives that may mitigate these challenges, including scaling the adjacency matrix, which acts to regularize the spectrum of the latter.
+These, however, come with their own challenges, such as the comparability of the scaled model to the original one.